normanandsons/finsemble-adapter/README.md

 # NORMAN & SONS Finsemble Adapter

-This adapter for finsemble has the following main purposes:
+The NORMAN & SONS Finsemble library provides a few things that we need again and again on Finsemble projects:-

-- Making it easy to continue to support the browser as a target for deployment.
+1. Convenience methods to make browser deployment of Finsemble applications more straightforward.
-- Convenience methods for broadcasting and subscribing to FDC3 Intent-compliant messages.
+2. Convenience methods for broadcasting and subscribing to FDC3 messages.
-- Providing adapters for specific frameworks (i.e. React and Angular) to respond to Finsemble loading events.
+3. React and Angular adapters to make waiting for FSBL to be ready (and for the FSBL header to be injected) more straightforward.

 ## Installation and Usage